-If you're an official retiree, not only are you eligible for health benefits but your dependents may be, too.
+If you're an official retiree, you are eligible for health benefits and your dependents may be, too.

 Eligible dependents include your: